wkeav/java-projects/Store/README.md

   * Add, remove, and search for products
   * Sell products and track inventory levels
   * Restock products when supplies are low
-  * Display the current inventory
+  * Display the current inventory.

 ## How to Use the Store Project
   1. Navigate to the Store Directory